fpdf-easytable/simple_unit_test/README.md

 # Features

 - No need to extend any class
-- Dummy objects (test doubles)
+- Dummy methods
+- Spy injection
+- Custom returns
-- Set custom definition of assertion function to be used for the test;
+- Set custom definition of assertion function to be used for the test
 - Ability to test private or public methods